Juicy Secrets: 17 Exotic Fruits in Mexico You Must Taste!

 Let’s first get this out of the way.

 We eat raw fruits and vegetables in Mexico and have never had a problem.
-So we’ll order salad when eating out at, say, Puerto Vallarta restaurants (PV is geared to tourists) and recommended restos in Mexico City.
+We happily order salads when eating out at, say, tourist-friendly Puerto Vallarta restaurants and well-reviewed spots in Mexico City.

-(Washing lettuce, tomatoes, apples, etc. with cooled boiled water or bottled water will get rid of most germs, like Salmonella, Listeria and E. Coli.)
+Rinsing lettuce, tomatoes, apples, etc. with cooled boiled water or bottled water will help get rid of some surface bacteria like Salmonella, Listeria and E. Coli – but not all.
+Those who live in Mexico say you need to disinfect your produce with a commercial microbicide or vinegar-and-water solution.

 You don’t have to worry about fruits with skins that you peel off – like oranges.
-There’s no danger getting sick from them.
+They’re totally safe.

-If you have a sensitive stomach or are worried about getting sick in Mexico, you can try taking Dukoral before you go.
+If you have a sensitive stomach or are worried about getting sick, consider taking Dukoral before you go.

-Dukoral is an oral vaccine for traveler’s diarrhea.
-We’ve taken it a couple of times.
-And you don’t need a prescription to get it.
+Available in Canada and Europe, Dukoral is a an oral vaccine for traveler’s diarrhea (and cholera).
+We’ve taken it a couple of times, and you don’t need a prescription for it in some countries.

-Here’s a look at 17 types of Mexican fruit you should try when in Mexico.
+Here’s a look at 17 types of fruit you’ll want to taste when in Mexico.

-You can find some of these fruits in your local grocery store, so you can also try the flavors of Mexico at home.
+You can find some of them in your local grocery store, so you can also try the flavors of Mexico back home!

 Pro tip